Skip to Content

 • It’s easy to keep track of your spending

-• It’s useful for car parking, tipping and so on
+• It may be useful for car parking, tipping and small purchases

-• A banknote or two makes a cool souvenir of your time in the UK
+• A banknote makes a cool souvenir of your time in the UK

 • You can change money at banks, post offices, hotels & bureaus de change